-Don’t forget, I still get to access the investing principal of $41,000 and whatever returns those investments produce!
-That’s on top of the roughly $25,000 of savings mentioned above.
+That’s just tax savings.
+Don’t forget, I still get to access the investing principal and whatever returns those investments produce.

 I choose to invest a lot today because I know it saves me money both today and tomorrow.
 That’s a high-level thought-process behind how I invest.